 ITV1's Emmerdale contained 21 booze scenes in a one-week period.
 Coronation Street and BBC One's EastEnders both had 16, while Channel 4's Hollyoaks featured 11.

-television often leaves out the possible harm it can cause - binge-drinking may be glamorised and humourised.
-If young people in particular see their favourite characters and role models drinking heavily, we need to think about what kind of message that
+and television often leaves out the possible harm it can cause - binge-drinking may be glamorised and humourised.
+If young people in particular see their favourite characters and role models drinking heavily, we need to think about what kind of

 A BBC News presenter has apologised after comparing fellow newsreader George Alagiah to a chimpanzee live on air.

 Chris Eakin made the comment as he handed back to Alagiah following a newspaper review at the end of a 10pm bulletin on the BBC News Channel.